 Say one of your zero-hours contract employees has worked 10 hours for you in a given week.
 Here’s the calculation you’d have to do:

 (12.07/100) x 10 hours = 1.2 hours = 72 minutes.

 You’ll have to do this calculation every week for every zero-hours contract worker on your books.
-To make things a little easier, the Government has a great holiday entitlement calculator on their website.
+To make things a little easier, we have a great holiday entitlement calculator you can use.